+August was the son of Martin Schram Sr. and Paulin Fons.
+They lived in the Polish Settlement on County Road E. Martin Schram was from Krucz, Posem, Poland.
+Pauline came from Poland also near the German Border.
 She had been a governess and spoke several languages.
 They married in 1878 At St. Mary’s in Baileys Harbor.
 They were actually charter members of the church along with Martha’s grandparents, Theodore and Josephine Zak.
 She was the daughter of Samuel and Theodora Zak Kaczmarek.
-Some of the Kaczmarek’s still live on the family farm on E.
+Some of the Kaczmarek’s still live on the family farm on County Road E.

 When he died in 1917, August left behind his widow Martha, and four children: Leon, Angie, Lucille, and Dorothy.
-In 1920, Martha remarried to Jack Wasserbach and had one more child, Lloyd.
+In 1920, Martha married Jack Wasserbach and they had one more child, Lloyd Wasserbach.
 After marriage, Martha opened up the ice cream parlor in the smaller building.
 In the dance hall, there were masquerade dances and dances given by the art school students from Schook’s Art School in Frogtown.
 Movies were also shown every Sunday and were handled by Arthur Brungraber from Jacksonport.
 Whole families would come to the dances and the children would sleep upstairs while the adults danced.
 Martha would cook dinner for the dance orchestras then breakfast as they would stay overnight.